nexiality/documentation/index.md

 ---------------------------------------------

 > _**nexial**_  - joining together.
-It refers to the joining of knowledge from multiple perspectives and practices to achieve a new understanding of ourselves and anture, and to fuel cultural advancement.
+It refers to the joining of knowledge from multiple perspectives and practices to achieve a new understanding of ourselves and nature, and to fuel cultural advancement.

 The name reflects our desire and intention to perfect the "art" and "science" of Software Testing